SethMMorton/natsort/README.rst

     ['a1', 'a10', 'a2', 'a4', 'a9']

-Notice that it has the order ('1', '10', '2') - this is because the list is being sorted in lexicographically order, which sorts numbers like you would letters (i.e. 'a', 'at', 'b').
+Notice that it has the order ('1', '10', '2') - this is because the list is being sorted in lexicographical order, which sorts numbers like you would letters (i.e. 'a', 'at', 'b').
 It would be better if you had a sorting algorithm that recognized numbers as numbers and treated them like numbers, not letters.